ayanared/ayanared/README.md

 - 👋 Hi, I’m @ayanared
-- 👀 I’m interested in ... tarot
+- 👀 I’m interested in ...
+Ruby on Rails, Golang, ALL things Tarot!
-- 🌱 I’m currently learning ... the best way to scale systems.
+- 🌱 I’m currently learning ... cello, and French
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... scaling systems, and creating safe spaces
-- 📫 How to reach me ...

 <!---
 ayanared/ayanared is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.